Freezing for Slicing Bacon

 It is important to have the right stiffness in the meat when sliced with a high-speed slicer (800 – 1400 slices per minute).
 This is achieved by presenting the bacon log to the slicer in a semi-frozen or frozen state.
 If the temperature is not optimal, meat texture is damaged in slicing which leads to a loss in slicing yield.
 (James, S. J, et al; 2002: 149) Single-stage tempering is when the bacon joints are put on a trolley, wheeled into a freezer that is set at slicing temperature and it remains there until the bacon has reached slicing temperature, evenly throughout the meat.

-In experiments, pork loins were held in a room set at – 18 deg C. After 18 hours the surface was at – 10 deg C, but the center was still well above – 7 deg C. An average weight loss of 1.88% was observed over this time, increasing by another 1.88% if the meat was held for a total of 64 hours (which can happen over week-ends).
+In experiments, pork loins were held in a room set at – 18 deg C. After 18 hours the surface was at – 10 deg C, but the centre was still well above – 7 deg C. An average weight loss of 1.88% was observed over this time, increasing by another 1.88% if the meat was held for a total of 64 hours (which can happen over weekends).
 (Evans, J, 2080: 139)

-The biggest problem with the single-stage tempering system is that the single tempering system has to fulfill conflicting roles.
+The biggest problem with the single-stage tempering system is that the single tempering system has to fulfil conflicting roles.
 It must remove temperature from the bacon and in order to achieve this, a reasonably large temperature difference is required between the bacon and the air as well as air movement.
 Then, towards the end of the process when the heat has been removed, a small temperature differential and minimal air movement are required to attain an even temperature and to reduce the rate of weight loss.
 (Evans, J, 2080: 139)

 The other large drawback is, of course, that of space.
 Large refrigeration rooms will be required to perform this step over a long time period.